New Jersey Water Quality at a Glance

 Jersey City Water Quality

-Comprehensive analysis of Jersey City Municipal Utilities Authority systems, serving one of New Jersey’s largest urban centers.
-Includes information on water sources, PFAS monitoring, infrastructure agreements with federal agencies, and environmental justice considerations.
+Comprehensive analysis of Jersey City Municipal Utilities Authority systems, serving one of New Jersey’s largest urban centres.
+Includes information on water sources, PFAS monitoring, infrastructure agreements with federal agencies, environmental justice considerations, and impacts from the surrounding Hudson River corridor industrial legacy.

 Newark Water Quality

 Detailed assessment of Newark’s Water and Sewer Utilities, serving over 400,000 residents with 80 million gallons daily.
-Covers the nationally recognized lead service line replacement program, water treatment upgrades, and compliance with emerging contaminant regulations.
+Covers the nationally recognised lead service line replacement programme (23,000+ pipes replaced), water treatment upgrades, PFAS monitoring, and compliance with New Jersey’s strict state drinking water standards.

 Frequently Asked Questions